kathrynwilkinson/E-Commerce-Routing/README.md

 ## Description

-This project posesses all the back-end elements of an e-commerce platform, including: a working Express.js API, sequelize models interacting with a MySQL database, and working routes.
+This project possesses all the back-end elements of an e-commerce platform, including: a working Express.js API, sequelize models interacting with a MySQL database, and working routes.

 The user is able to: